Use the links below to find a wide range of information relating to your lease.

-Under the terms of your lease you are allowed to rent out the whole of your property.
+Under the terms of your lease you are allowed to rent out your home.
 This is known as subletting.

 We suggest that you draw up a tenancy agreement with anyone renting your property, and that this contains similar terms to your lease, as you are responsible for the behaviour of your tenants.
 Any tenants must also follow the terms of your lease.
 Please forward a copy of the tenancy agreement to Phoenix for our information.